 This is one of those places where the vibe changes drastically depending on the time and day of the week.
 Midweek drop-in?
 Expect a more subdued, romantic atmosphere perfect for a first date night cap.
 Saturday night with a group of friends?
 Expect it dark, loud, and lively.
 But with a good beer list, above-average food, and one of the more unique spaces on Ventura (seriously, do hobbits live here?), Black Market always manages to find a way to fit the mood.

-You think you know LA, right?
-Walk into Oil Can Harry’s on a Friday night and realize you don’t know shit.
+Just when you think you have LA figured out you walk into Oil Can Harry’s on a Friday night and realize you don’t know sh*t.
 This nearly 50-year-old cowboy bar is one of the oldest gay-owned-and-operated establishments in LA, and frankly, one of the best ways to spend a night out.
 You can stand around and pose at all the Weho bars you want - Oil Can Harry’s is for people who want to learn how to line dance and maybe take Jell-o shots with a drag queen singing Donna Summer karaoke.

 Laurel Tavern isn’t the place you go to get wild on a night out in Studio City.
 It’s the place where you grab after-work cocktails with coworkers you like, first date drinks when you just want to feel comfortable, or a glass of wine with your roommate before you head home to binge-watch Stranger Things.
 Do we wish there were less hanging light bulbs around the bar?
 Sure.
 But you can’t get everything in life, and Laurel Tavern gives us plenty otherwise.